 Which aspects of the intelligent processing must be dealt with in the external server or in the microkernel, is still controversial (in the current version, as we will explain later, we have managed the questions related to the input specifications in the external server and the most important mediations are done at the microkernel level).
 Moreover, the convenience of a double level of processing is clear, being based on, at least, two reasons.
 On the one hand the more concrete one (microkernel) is to be linked to Kenzo (via XML-RPC) and the more abstract one is aimed at being exported and imported, rendered by (extended) MathML engines, and so on.
 On the other hand, this double level of abstraction reflects the different languages in which the knowledge has to be expressed.
-The external one is near to Algebraic Topology, and it should offer a communication based on the concepts of this discipline to the final clients (this gives a small type system; see Section 5).
+The external one is near to Algebraic Topology, and it should offer a communication based on the concepts of this discipline to the final clients (this gives a small type system; see Section 4).
 The internal part must communicate with Kenzo, and therefore a low level register of each session must be maintained (for instance, the unique identifier referring to each object, in order to avoid recalculations).
+There, a procedural language based on Kenzo conventions is needed.